Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Simulations

 \section{Simulations}

-In the first simulation (see Figure \ref{fig:random_spaced_sinus} left), we create a sinusoid signal wave (in blue) of periodicity T$_\mathrm{sine} = 12.90~$~hours (with an amplitude between -1 and 1; in preparation for analysis in Section \ref{sec:real_signal} of the data in circular polarisation, and therefore with a ratio of Stokes parameters V over I between -1 and 1) over 5 years (only a few tens of days are shown for the sake of readability) with a time resolution of $600$~seconds.
-We then randomly keep $2.65$\% of the signal.
-By anticipation to the real signal we chose a periodicity of $12.9$~hours as it is close to the real physical periodicity we will search for in Section \ref{sec:real_signal}.
-The percentange of kept signal is chosen on the basis of the actual percentage of data actually observed, which will be analysed later in section \ref{sec:real_signal}.
+In the first simulation (see Figure \ref{fig:random_spaced_sinus}, left), a sinusoidal signal wave was created (in blue) with a periodicity of T$_\mathrm{sine} = 12.90~$~hours (with an amplitude between $-1$ and $1$; in preparation for the analysis given in Section \ref{sec:real_signal} of the data in circular polarisation, which therefore has a ratio of Stokes parameters V over I between $-1$ and $1$) over five years (only a few tens of days are shown for the sake of readability) with a time resolution of $600$~seconds. {A random selection of $2.65$\% of the data points in the time series is then made for analysis}.
+By {anticipating} the real signal, a periodicity of $12.9$~hours was chosen, as it is close to the real physical periodicity investigated in Section \ref{sec:real_signal}.
+The {percentage} of kept signal was chosen on the basis of the percentage of data actually observed, which we analyse in Section \ref{sec:real_signal}.
 The corresponding LS periodogram is shown on the right of Figure \ref{fig:random_spaced_sinus}.
-The highest peak, by far, in the periodogram is located at $12.9$~hours.
-Confidence levels, based on randomization test, are also shown.
-Our randomisation test consists of taking the timeserie under consideration, shuffling the values randomly over time and calculating the resulting LS periodogram.
-For this test to have sufficient statistical validity, it is repeated 1000 times.
-The confidence levels therefore indicate the percentage of times the highest peak reaches this power value.
-In the case of this first simulation, all confidence level are obviously very low, as there is only signal given as input and that the portion of kept signal is taken fully randomly.
+The highest peak (by far) in the periodogram is located at $12.9$~hours.
+The $95$\% confidence level, based on a randomisation test, is also shown.
+Our randomisation test consists of taking the {time series} under consideration, shuffling the values randomly over time and calculating the resulting LS periodogram.
+For this test to have sufficient statistical validity, it was repeated 1000 times.
+The confidence levels therefore indicate the percentage of times the highest peak reaches this power value. {This is equivalent to the false-alarm probability (FAP) using the bootstrap method in the LS Astropy Python package.} In the case of this first simulation, the $95$\% confidence level is obviously very low, as there is only signal given as input; moreover, the portion of kept signal is completely random.